Kampong Subok

 Kampong Subok is a village in Brunei-Muara District, Brunei.
 It is also a neighbourhood in the capital Bandar Seri Begawan.
 The population was 2,681 in 2016.
 It is one of the villages within Mukim Kota Batu.
 The postcode is BD2717.

+Infrastructure

 The village is home to the headquarters of the Ministry of Foreign Affairs.
+The village is also home to the Singapore High Commission.